 The "compute" partition

-"compute" comprises 45568 AMD cores.
+"compute" comprises most AMD nodes and many Intel nodes.
 This partition is for larger multi-node jobs and long-running jobs.
 The maximum number of cores per user is 2000, maximum memory per user is 7500G and the maximum running time is 4 days.
+You can submit up to 2016 jobs at once.

 If you need more time, you can apply to exchange cores for time.
 See this page for more.